305-059 Drama practice IV - the scenario

 • Dialogical approaches to composition, improvisation, and recontextualization

-• Acting and performance in and with media technologies
+• Performance and acting in and through media technologies

-• Use of artistic media (film, video, radio drama, sound, projections, etc.)
+• Use of artistic media, including film, video, radio drama, sound, and projections

-• Practice-based and theoretical exploration of intermediality and performativity and their interrelations
+• Practice-based and theoretical engagement with intermediality and performativity, and their interrelations

 • Film and audio editing